mahawiki/BackToBasics-Hacktoberfest/cloud-computing/google-cloud/cloud-run-website/README.md

 Cloud Build will compress the files from the directory and move them to a Cloud Storage bucket.
 The build process will then take all the files from the bucket and use the Dockerfile, which is present in the same directory, to run the Docker build process.
 Since you specified the --tag flag with the host as gcr.io for the Docker image, the resulting Docker image will be pushed to Container Registry.

-First run the following command to enable the Cloud Build API:
+First run the following command to enable the Cloud Build API:<br>
 `gcloud services enable cloudbuild.googleapis.com`

-After the API is enabled, run the following command to start the build process:
+After the API is enabled, run the following command to start the build process:<br>
 `gcloud builds submit --tag gcr.io/${GOOGLE_CLOUD_PROJECT}/monolith:1.0.0 .`

 This process will take a few minutes, but after it is completed, there will be output in the terminal similar to the following: